Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable15.md

 # Deliverable 15

 Presentation week!
-This week you'll be doing your final presentation and making sure you have all of your hardware turned in.
+This week you'll be doing your final presentation.
 Good luck this week and have a great summer!

 ## Return all Hardware (P)